sasquatch678/A-Painted-World/README.md

 A Painted World also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and other mods which would ordinarily require being installed to the game folder.
 Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

+### Controller Support

+APW is only able to support Playstation controllers.
+If you are interested and able to create a layout for xbox, please let me know.

+Copy and paste the following link to a web browser.
+Hit enter.

+steam://controllerconfig/22330/3299476272

+A prompt will appear to open it with Steam, select Open Link.
+An image of the layout will appear, use ⏹️ to import the layout.
+From here you can launch the list normally through MO2 and use the controller to play.

 ### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE

 A Painted World comes with several list customization options.